Binary24pl/JACK-hammer-linux-gnu-debian-guide-and-resources/README.md

 Further more, we will also take dive into solving dependencies issues that come with **post installed** J.A.C.K. hammer editor, from installer avaible on **[official J.A.C.K. webpage application installers](https://jack.hlfx.ru/en/download.html)**.

+## Main guide:
+- *Main guide structured to contain major steps in simplified manner, each containing link to more detailed sub-guide of each step*

 # Reference list
 ### Credits: